-transfer, payment must be made for value by 1:00 p.m. on 14 March 2019.
+If you are subscribing for Issue Shares and sending subscription monies by electronic bank transfer, payment must be made for value by 1:00 p.m. on 5 May 2021.
 Please contact the Receiving Agent by email at OFSpaymentqueries@computershare.co.uk quoting US Solar Fund plc and the currency in which you wish to make payment in the subject line for full bank details or telephone the Shareholder Helpline (+44 (0) 370 703 6253) for further information.
 The Receiving Agent will then provide you with a unique reference number which must be used when sending payment.

-Please enter below the sort code of the bank and branch you will be instructing to make such payment for value by 1:00 p.m. on 14 March 2019, together with the name and number of the account to be debited with such payment and the branch contact details.
+Please enter below the sort code of the bank and branch you will be instructing to make such payment for value by 1:00 p.m. on 5 May 2021, together with the name and number of the account to be debited with such payment and the branch contact details.

-Sort Code (or Bank Identifier Code US Dollars or not a UK account): e if sending t Number K accour • AN if send ding US Dollars or Account Name: Bank N lame and Addres SS: 4B.
-SETTLEMENT BY DELIVERY Only complete this section if you c Please indicate the CREST Partic Receiving Agent for matching, whi the relevant Member Account ID. hoose to settle cipant ID from e your a which t pplication the DEL within messa ge will b e received by (BLOCK CAPITALS) CREST Participant ID: CREST Member Account ID: You or your settlement agent/custodian's CREST Account must allow for the delivery and acceptance of Ordinary Shares to be made against payment at the Initial Issue Price per Ordinary Share, following the CREST matching criteria set out below: Trade Date: Settlement Date: Company: 20 Mar ch 2019 ch 2019 ar Fund r olc
+Sort Code (or Bank Identifier Code if sending US Dollars or not a account): a UK Acco unt Numbe r (or IBAN l if sendir ng US Dollars or not a UK account): Account Name: Bank Name and Address : 4B.
+SETTLEMENT BY DELIVERY VERSUS P AYMENT ("DVP") Only complete this section if you choose to set tle your a pplicatio n with in CRE EST (i.e. by DVP).
+Please indicate the CREST Participant ID from Agent for matching, which should match that sh Account ID.
+(BLOCK CAPITALS) CREST Participant ID:

+You or your settlement agent/custodian's CREST Account must allow for the delivery and acceptance of Ordinary Shares to be made against payment at the Initial Issue Price per Ordinary Share, following the CREST matching criteria set out below:

+Trade Date: 7 May 2021

+Settlement Date: 11 May 2021

+Company: US Solar Fund plc

+Security Description: Issue Shares

+ISIN: GB00BJCWFX49

-Should you wish to settle by DVP, you will need to match your instructions to the Receiving Agent's Participant account 3RA10 by no later than 1:00 p.m. on 19 March 2019.
+Should you wish to settle by DVP, you will need to match your instructions to the Receiving Agent's Participant account 3RA23 by no later than 1:00 p.m. on 10 May 2021.